Malaysia women's national basketball team

 The Malaysia women's national basketball team is a national basketball team of Malaysia.
-It is managed by the Malaysia Basketball Association (MABA).
-(Malay: Persatuan Bola Keranjang Malaysia).
+It is managed by the Malaysia Basketball Association (MABA); (Malay: Persatuan Bola Keranjang Malaysia).

 In terms of qualifications to the FIBA Women's Basketball World Cup, Malaysia's ranks as one of Asia's top five basketball nations.
 In the Southeast Asian region, the team has traditionally been a top competitor.

+History

+In March 2017, Malaysia's national team competed in the 2017 SBL pre-season blitz in Perth, Western Australia.